 The Faculty Advisor will review the APEx Proposal Form in detail before approving to ensure all details of CEPH MPH Foundational Competencies and Concentration Competencies they plan to attain through the proposed APEx are listed clearly.
 6) Commence APEx and Create APEx E-Portfolio Semester 2 or 3 Upon completion of a signed APEx proposal, the student can start accumulating hours towards their APEx.
 Once the APEx proposal is completed, approved, and signed, students submit the signed APEx proposal to the APEx Coordinator via email.
 At this time the APEx Coordinator will provide student to a link to their APEx E-Portfolio on One Drive.
 The original signed APEx proposal must be uploaded to this E-Portfolio.
 It is advisable that students have a completed and signed APEx proposal in the semester prior to APEx registration.
 Students are permitted to start accumulating hours towards their APEx once the APEx Proposal is approved without registering for the course.
 7) Register for APEx Semester 3 or 4 Students should register for the APEx course, APEx PUBH 6500, the semester they plan on completing the APEx 120-hours or more requirement.
 Students must have an approved and signed APEx Proposal Form uploaded to the E-Portfolio by the end of the Add/Drop period of the semester in which they plan to complete the APEx.
-8) Student and Faculty Competency Assessment Forms Semester 3 or 4 About three (3) weeks prior to the end of the APEx, the student should complete the Student Competency Assessment Form.
+8) Student and Faculty Competency Assessment Form Semester 3 or 4 About three (3) weeks prior to the end of the APEx, the student should complete the Student and Faculty Competency Assessment Form .
 In this form, the student is asked to evaluate their APEx experience and whether they were able to strengthen their proposed competencies that are associated with each deliverable.
-This evaluation form is hosted on Qualtrics and will be given to the Student by the APEx Coordinator.
-The student's Faculty Advisor, who will a provide a similar assessment of the student's level of competence reflected in the deliverables, will be sent a Faculty Advisor Competency Assessment Form after the student has completed theirs.
-9) Preceptor Evaluation, Total Hours & Deliverables Semester 3 or 4 The student should also send the Preceptor Evaluation to their Preceptor via email, copying the APEx Coordinator.
-It is the student's responsibility to ensure that their Preceptor completes the evaluation.
-After 120 hours or more are completed, students submit the Activity Log of the Total Hours worked and electronic copies of the two work products/deliverables.
-The students must upload all these documents to their E-Portfolio.
+This evaluation is also shared with the student's Faculty Advisor, who will a provide a similar assessment of the student's level of competence reflected in the deliverables.
+The students must upload this form to his/her E- Portfolio.
+9) Preceptor Evaluation, Total Hours & Deliverables Semester 3 or 4 The student should also submit the Preceptor Evaluation to their Preceptor via email, copying the APEx Coordinator.
+It is the student's responsibility to ensure that their Preceptor completes the evaluation and emails the APEx Coordinator the form prior to the designated deadline.
+After 120 hours or more are completed, students submit the Activity Log of the Total Hours worked and electronic copies of the two work products/ deliverables.
+The students must upload all these documents to his/her E-Portfolio.
 10) Check Out Meeting with APEx Coordinator Semester 3 or 4 Following the Faculty Advisor final approval, students can participate in a Checkout meeting with the APEx Coordinator.
 Students should schedule their exit interviews with the APEx Coordinator two (2) weeks prior to finalizing the E-Portfolio.
-All exit interviews must be completed one week prior to the semester end (when final grades are due).
+All exit interviews must be completed one week prior to the semester end (when final grades are due). duc).